Halo-Lab/non-functional-requirements/Tech Stack/TechStack.md

 Using metaframeworks like Next.js, Gatsby, Remix, etc., is recommended.
 These frameworks offer additional tools and optimizations, including built-in image optimization and SEO features, while also handling various low-level tasks such as bundling.

 Please refrain from using Create React App in production settings.
 While it's a useful tool for bootstrapping projects, it's not suitable for commercial projects.

+## Infrastructure

+We utilize Caprover for staging deployment, and you can refer to the development documentation for more information on this tool.
+If, for any reason, Caprover cannot be used for your project, alternative options can be explored after consultation with your client, team lead, and project manager.
+Services such as Render.com, Vercel, Surge, or others that align with your project goals can be considered.

+Discussion and planning of the infrastructure for production should be conducted with the client and your team.
+Depending on the project's requirements and client preferences, options such as AWS, Microsoft Azure, Digital Ocean, or other suitable services can be considered.

+## Summary:

+- Factors to Consider When Choosing Tech Stack: Project requirements, business goals, developer availability, and team skills influence the tech stack choice.

+- JavaScript vs. TypeScript: The choice between JavaScript and TypeScript depends on context, with TypeScript offering improved documentation and error reduction benefits.

+- Front-End Frameworks and Metaframeworks: React is the preferred choice due to its robustness and developer availability.
+Vue and Svelte offer advantages but are more prescriptive.
+Metaframeworks like Next.js and Gatsby are recommended for additional tools and optimizations.

+- Infrastructure: Caprover is used for staging deployment, with alternatives like Render.com and Vercel available if needed.
+Infrastructure for production should be planned with the client and team, considering options like AWS, Microsoft Azure, or Digital Ocean.